SymageDocs API User Manual

 Notes field: When record_count is 0, notes includes "record_count = 0; size shown is per-job overhead floor." and total_bytes reflects only the fixed per-job overhead.

-FUNSD behavior: FUNSD ground-truth files are always included in the bundle when any render format (pdf_typed, pdf_handwritten, png_typed, png_handwritten) is requested.
+FUNSD behavior: FUNSD ground-truth files are always included in the dataset zip when any render format (pdf_typed, pdf_handwritten, png_typed, png_handwritten) is requested.
 The funsd breakdown entry will be non-zero whenever a render format is present, regardless of whether funsd appears in output_formats.

 API Key Management